whisperity/SharpGMad/README.md

 rar, tar, ...) and update the contents of the files in it without having to fully extract and then repack the file.

+In realtime, you can also _export_ a single file to a specific location in your system and see/run/edit.
+If a file is exported and then edited "outside", SharpGMad offers the possibility to _pull_ the changes and instantly update the addon with it.
+Exported files are indicated with blue file name, whilst changed files are purple.

 The realtime wrapper comes in two flavours.

 #### GUI